daipe-ai/databricks-bundle/docs/databricks-connect.md

 ## Databricks Connect setup

-Databricks Connect is **NOT required for pipelines development**, however, you may find it useful when working with the [datalake-bundle and its console commands](https://github.com/bricksflow/datalake-bundle#console-commands-provided-by-this-bundle).
+Databricks Connect is **NOT required when coding in notebooks**, however, you may find it useful when working with the [datalake-bundle and its console commands](https://github.com/bricksflow/datalake-bundle#console-commands-provided-by-this-bundle).

 In the *[rootpackage]/_config/bundles/databricksbundle.yaml* project bundle config, add the following configuration: